simbo1905/thinbus-php-srp-demo/README.md

 Copyright (c) Simon Massey, 2015-2017

 This is a demo of the [Thinbus SRP PHP](https://packagist.org/packages/simon_massey/thinbus-php-srp) implementation of the SRP-6a Secure Remote Password  protocol.
-It demonstrates generating a verifier for a password in PHP and have users login to a PHP server using a browser.
+It demonstrates generating a password verifier at the browser which is saved at the server to use to authenticate the user.

 **Note** Please read the [Thinbus documentation page](https://bitbucket.org/simon_massey/thinbus-srp-js) before attempting to use this demo code which is the project where the JavaScript came from which outlines some best practices.